 Washington State Department of Ecology (Ecology): The Department of Ecology is responsible for the protection of Washington's environment.
-The Department provides statewide regulation of municipal solid waste and hazardous waste.
-During a disaster, Ecology may support and advise local health departments and solid waste agencies, as needed, regarding disaster debris operations.
-Ecology may also issue temporary permits or recommend to the governor that certain regulations be suspended, if necessary, to hasten response and recovery.
+The department provides statewide regulation of municipal solid and hazardous waste.
+During a disaster, Ecology may support and advise local health departments and solid waste agencies, regarding disaster debris operations.
+Ecology may also issue temporary permits or recommend certain regulations be suspended, to hasten response and recovery.